smuralee/document-metadata-reader/README.md

 # Document Metadata Reader

+## Archive Notice
+This project is being archived as of July 2024.

 ## Introduction
 The document metadata reader is used to extract the metadata of the documents.
 The supported documents are as follows
 * .docx - Microsoft Word Document